cogentcore/core/README.md

 # TODO

+* color dialog should always operate on a temp color value and then you get that when user presses ok.  and show the rgb values directly in it.

+* activate / inactivate menus should just be a simple callback fun attached to the menu item!  it can be called immediately before menu is rendered, every time.  not sure about when a toolbar would be updated.

 * getting irregular crash opening prefsview -- maybe due to conflicting update timing or something --

 github.com/srwiley/rasterx.(*Gradient).GetColorFunctionUS.func6(0x16e, 0x2, 0xffff0000dddd, 0xc42878c20c)